 What is an Airplane Bungalow?

-A bungalow is a type of house layout, borrowed from India, with one or one-and-a-half stories.
+A bungalow is a house layout borrowed from India, with one or one-and-a-half stories.
 One variation of this style had a small second story popping up in the middle of the house.
 At the time airplanes often had a cockpit sitting on top of the fuselage.
 Since this second story resembled a cockpit they started calling these "Airplane" Bungalows.

 Usually these "cockpits" were only large enough to contain one or two rooms.
 Often the walls were lined with banks of windows, adding to the resemblance.